Helping Clients Efficiently Resolve Contract Disputes

 - Litigation for banking regulatory-related issues, debt collection, RICO claims, false advertising claims, public utility regulation, foreclosures, real estate developments and investments, construction and bankruptcy

 Mr. Womack has over 30 years of experience assisting businesses in dispute resolution.
-When the success of a business is at stake, nothing is more important than hiring an attorney who is devoted to business litigation — that’s where we come in.
+When the success of a business is at stake, nothing is more important than hiring an attorney who is devoted to business litigation — that’s where he comes in.